santiagotognetti/santiago-quant-projects/README.md

 Includes:

-- Synthetic-data demo (500 simulated stocks, no external data required)
+- Synthetic-data demo (500 simulated stocks, no external data required).
+Results from this module arise from noise, and was only placed for testing logic
 - Momentum factor computation with configurable lookback (default: 189 days, selected via in-sample sensitivity analysis)
 - Cross-sectional ranking and score-proportional weight construction
 - Long top-k / short bottom-k with max-weight cap (default: 20%)